julievrnt/easi-gui/docs/source/builders.rst

 The model can be connected as any component is connected to its parent.
 The interpolation can be chosen between lower (smaller) node, upper (larger) node and linear.

-The values of the nodes, for which the parameters are known, need to be added in the spin boxes of the Layered Model node.
+The values of the nodes, for which the parameters are known, need to be added in the boxes of the Layered Model node.
 The + button below "nodes" adds new node rows to the map, while the - button removes the node of the button's row.

 When a parameter is added to the Layered Model node, it is automatically added to all the "Node" nodes.
-Its known value can then be given in the spin box next to its name.
+Its known value can then be given in the box next to its name.
 The + button below "parameters" adds new parameter rows to the map, while the - button removes the parameter of the button's row.